yangzjed/Scheduler_Project/README.md

 Input format:

 [# students] [# tasks]

 [student availabilities for task 1]

 [student availabilities for task 2]

 ...

-where 0 means unavailable, 1 means available, and 2 means preferred.
+where each entry of availability is encoded as follows: 0 -> unavailable, 1 -> available, 2 -> preferred.

+Input files are stored in src/data.
+To change the input file used, edit SchedulerEngine.main.